-Mentions on social media have increased greatly, and in 2020 there were more than five times as many mentions as 2012.
+Mentions on social media have increased greatly, and in 2020 there were more than five times as many mentions as in 2012.
 Mentions from social media on average account for more than 80% of all mentions.
+As for the news stories, we find that around 35% of mentions on social media are coming from articles published in top journals.